Diocese in Europe: Bishops

-The diocese is led by the diocesan Bishop in Europe, Robert Innes, and the Suffragan Bishop in Europe, David Hamid.
-Norman Banks, Bishop of Richborough, provides alternative episcopal oversight for those chaplaincies which reject the priestly and episcopal ministry of women and of men who have ordained women.
+The diocese is led by the diocesan Bishop in Europe, Robert Innes, and the Suffragan Bishop in Europe (Andrew Norman).
+Norman Banks, Bishop of Richborough, provides alternative episcopal oversight for those chaplaincies which uphold a traditional catholic understanding of Holy Orders (all male), and based on theological convictions, cannot accept the priestly and episcopal ministry of women.

-The diocese also licences many honorary assistant bishops to fulfill some episcopal duties across the European diocese.
+The diocese also licences many honorary assistant bishops to fulfil some episcopal duties across the European diocese.
 Several of these are the current bishops of other churches in Europe in communion with the Church of England: